 With resources like Google at our fingertips, information isn't hard to find.
 What is challenging is determining whether that information is credible and can be trusted.
+What is the purpose?
 Is it factual?
-Biased?
 Relevant to your topic?

-Web sources can be particularly hard to evaluate, so we've developed this handy acronym to help you determine if a source may be CRAP.
+Web sources can be particularly hard to evaluate, so CSU Chico librarians developed this handy acronym in 2010 to help you determine if a source may be CRAAP (pdf).